Erté

 Romain de Tirtoff (23 November 1892 – 21 April 1990), known by the pseudonym Erté (from the French pronunciation of his initials: [ɛʁte]), was a Russian-born French artist and designer.
-He was a 20th-century artist and designer in an array of fields, including fashion, jewellery, graphic arts, costume and set design for film, theatre, and opera, and interior decor.
+He worked in several fields, including fashion, jewellery, graphic arts, costume, set design for film, theatre, and opera, and interior decor.

 Early life

-Tirtoff was born Roman Petrovich Tyrtov (Роман Петрович Тыртов) in Saint Petersburg, to a distinguished family with roots tracing back to 1548, to a Tatar khan named Tyrtov.
+Tirtoff was born Roman Petrovich Tyrtov (Роман Петрович Тыртов) in Saint Petersburg, to a distinguished family with roots tracing back to 1548, to a Tatar khan named Tyrt.
 His father, Pyotr Ivanovich Tyrtov, served as an admiral in the Russian Fleet.

+Early in life Erte became interested in a career in the theater or dance.
+But eventually, as he remembered years later, I came to the conclusion that I could live without dancing but could not give up my passion for painting and design.

 Career

-In 1907, he lived one year in Paris.
-He said about this time "I did not discover Beardsley until when I had already been in Paris for a year".

-Demoiselle à la balancelle is one of Erté's first sculptures, if not the first; it was made in 1907, at the age of 15 years, during a stay in Paris.
+Demoiselle à la balancelle is one of Erté's first sculptures, if not the first; it was made in 1907 at the age of 15 years while he studied in Paris.
 This work is less precise than his other sculptures, but still Art Nouveau.
-Erté considered this so minor and uninteresting that it does not appear in his official biography, but the cartouche on the back indicates 'ERTE PARIS 1907', in a triangle.
+Erté considered this work so minor and uninteresting that it does not appear in his official biography, but the cartouche on the back indicates 'ERTE PARIS 1907', in a triangle.